 - 6.2.1 One of the consequences of the introduction under the Local Government Act 2003 of the Prudential Code for Capital Finance in Local Authorities, was the withdrawal of the approved investment regulations.
-In place of the regulations, guidance on investment practice was formally issued by the Welsh Assembly Government requiring all local authorities to formulate an annual investment strategy to be adopted by the Commissioner prior to the start of the financial year.

-- 6.2.2 The Annual Investment Strategy will cover the following:
+In place of the regulations, guidance on investment practice was formally issued by the Welsh Government requiring all local authorities to formulate an annual investment strategy to be adopted by the Commissioner prior to the start of the financial year. - 6.2.2 The Annual Investment Strategy will cover the following: - (i) Investment Principles; - (ii) Specified and Non-Specified Investments; - (iii) Permitted Investments; - (iv) Liquidity;

-- Investment Principles

-- · Specified and Non-Specified Investments

-- Permitted Investments

-- Liquidity

-- Security of Capital

-- Investment Limits

-- External Fund Managers